 The goal here is to make sure there are no sharp edges on the ear wires.
 Because that will make the earrings uncomfortable to put on and take off.

 Use your chasing hammer and bench block to lightly flatten the ear wires.
-But don’t use too much force or the wire will spread to a width larger than 20g.
-And that could make the wires uncomfortable to wear.
+But don’t use too much force or the wire will spread too much, which could make the wires uncomfortable to wear.

-Once you’re satisfied with the look of your wires, use a nylon or rawhide hammer and your bench block to further harden the wire.
+Once you’re satisfied with your wires, use a soft mallet and your bench block to further harden the wire.

-Just tap lightly and evenly on the wires several times.
+Tap lightly and evenly on the wires several times.
 Then check to see how sturdy your wires are by giving them the slightest twist.
-If the wire bends very easily, harden it some more with your soft hammer and bench block.
+If the wire bends easily, harden it some more.
 Continue tapping and checking until the ear wires are noticeably stiff and springy.